 Things to do at Lakes Entrance

-Lakes Entrance is an exceptional family-friendly location.
-A vibrant township with plenty to do including bike riding, beach safaris, cruises, sailboating, and a vast array of accommodations.
+Lakes Entrance is a great place to take the family.
+This vibrant township has plenty to do, including bike riding, beach safaris, cruises, sailboating, and many accommodations.
 This is a nice spot to take the kids with plenty of fishing spots surrounding beach spots, parks, and BBQ facilities.
 East Gippsland is a beautiful location surrounded by beaches, lakes, and rivers.
-It’s truly a magnificent location for those who love the outdoors, camping, scenic views, mountainside walks, and recreational water activities.
-Close by there is a good range of shops, cafes, restaurants, and accommodations including Lake Tyers Caravan Park which is only a 2-minute drive to Lake Tyers Boat Ramp.
+It’s a magnificent location for those who love the outdoors, camping, scenic views, mountainside walks, and recreational water activities.
+Close by, there is a good range of shops, cafes, restaurants, and accommodations, including Lake Tyers Caravan Park, which is only a 2-minute drive to Lake Tyers Boat Ramp.

-There are many playgrounds for the kids including Patterson Park.
-Nearby attractions include the Lakes entrance beach, Buchan caves, Footbridge mini golf centre, Art gallery, Wyanga Park winery, Lakes entrance boat cruises, fishing charters, Griffiths seashell museum, and Raymond Island.
-Nearby townships include Lakes Entrance, Paynesville, Bairnsdale, Metung.
-Wildlife around the beach and lakes include kangaroos, pelicans, and dolphins.
+There are many playgrounds for the kids, including Patterson Park.
+Nearby attractions include the Lakes Entrance beach, Buchan Caves, Footbridge Mini Golf Centre, Art Gallery, Wyanga Park Winery, Lakes Entrance boat cruises, fishing charters, Griffiths Seashell Museum, and Raymond Island.
+Nearby townships include Lakes Entrance, Paynesville, Bairnsdale, and Metung.
+Wildlife around the beach and lakes includes kangaroos, pelicans, and dolphins.

 Fishing Lakes entrance

-Where to begin there are so many options spread across beaches, surf, rivers, and lakes.
+Where to begin?
+So many options are spread across beaches, surf, rivers, and lakes.
+A large combination of offshore, inshore and inland fishing makes this a premier fishing destination in Victoria.
 This can be a very popular and busy location, so fishing on the main jetty is going to get crowded during peak times.
-You can catch a whole range of fish species in this area including bream, flathead, trevally, leather jacket, estuary perch, luderick, snapper, whiting, garfish, mullet, tuna, sharks, salmon, tailor, and more.
-A large combination of offshore, inshore and inland fishing makes this a premier fishing destination in Victoria.
+You can catch a whole range of fish species in this area, including

 The choice of lures is almost endless to make things easier we created a detailed video on the best lures and how to use them.